 If you told me at the beginning some of the things that would happen to me along the way I would never have believed you!
 Obviously being tracked down by the fabulous Talented Ladies Club for an interview is among the highlights!

 I can’t bear to wind up Tring Buzz.
 I really have been overwhelmed with positive feedback.
 To keep it going however it really has to fund itself (I currently spend about 14 hours a week on it!)

 The answer I hope is to flow all my social media channels in to a website where local businesses can advertise for a reasonable price.
 I genuinely want to do something to help and support local businesses and have built up so much knowledge of them in the campaign I really need to put it to use.

-Of course I’m also about to be a qualified Digital Mums Social Media Manager.
+Of course I’m also about to be a qualified social media manager.
 I’ve made some brilliant contacts throughout the campaign so I’m sure it won’t be difficult to build something up.

 I’ve started with a client already, but to really take on much more the day job will have to take a backseat.
 A lot of juggling before I’m settled, but its all so positive and just so wonderful to have options!

 Who are you favourite Tring businesses, and why?